There are many people who make A Journey through NYC religions possible. Here are a few of them!

 He has produced a documentary on Jacob Riis, his personal hero among NYC journalists.
 He is author of New York Glory: religions in the city (edited with Anna Karpathakis) and Asian American Religions: the making and remaking of borders and boundaries (edited with Fenggang Yang), both published by New York University Press.

 He is a member of the Society of Professional Journalists, the Online News Association, Religion Newswriters Association, the Deadline Club and the Society for the Social Scientific Study of Religion.
-He is also a Senior Writer for Christianity Today for which he has produced award-winning, influential stories.
+For Christianity Today he has produced many award-winning, influential stories.

 She was born in Indonesia and has lived in New York City since the age of 3 and considers the city her home.
 Her experience of growing up in the city has influenced her graduate work, which concerns cultural memory in NYC's thriving Indonesian community.
 She is studying cultural anthropology at Hunter College.